-B. In lieu of or in addition to any remedy provided for in Subsection A of this Section, the board may require a licensee to:
+B. In lieu of or in addition to any remedy provided for in Subsection A of this Section, the board may require a licensee or privilege holder to:

 (1) Undergo a peer review conducted under such terms as the board may specify.